wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/map-learning-to-power-bi/includes/4-publish-promoted.md

 > [!TIP]
 > While discussing promoted and secure data sets and scheduled refreshes, be careful not to get too detailed for your audience or your class schedule.
 The goal of this section is to make it clear that these options exist and are valuable.

-Power BI Service allows you to promote or certify your data sets and reports to create trusted analytics:
+Power BI service allows you to promote or certify your data sets and reports to create trusted analytics:
 - Create new reports based on existing datasets…especially those that are considered truthful and accurate
 - User can “promote” a data set or request it be “certified”
 - Power BI Admin applies certified status